 This is a self-drive car tour and your tour guide is Patrick Mercer.

-TO SECURE YOUR PLACE TO WATERLOO AND BRUGES PLEASE PAY A 10% DEPOSIT ON THE BUTTONS BELOW.
+TO SECURE YOUR PLACE TO WATERLOO AND BRUGES PLEASE GET IN TOUCH OR PAY A 10% DEPOSIT ON THE BUTTONS BELOW.

 Patrick Mercer OBE.